Version 1.0 - April the 15th, 2002

 is moved directly between the lines of text without going through intermediate

-positions between blocks (the intermediate position can still be reached using the
+positions between blocks (the intermediate position can still be reached using

-from the title text into the paragraph text, without going through the
+directly from the title text into the paragraph text, without going through the

 intermediate position between them.
-This is a very helpful feature when reviewing
+This is a very helpful feature when

-documents or editing mainly content.
+reviewing documents or editing mainly content.